laroue/core/.github/ISSUE_TEMPLATE/Documentation_issue.md

 ---
 name: "Documentation Issue"
-about: "For documentation issues, see: https://github.com/ArkEcosystem/docs/issues"
+about: "For documentation issues, see: https://github.com/laroue/docs/issues"
 ---

-The Ark Core documentation has its own dedicated repository.
-Please open your documentation-related issue at https://github.com/ArkEcosystem/docs/issues. **However, it's best to simply make a pull request to correct the issue you have found!**
+The Core documentation has its own dedicated repository.
+Please open your documentation-related issue at https://github.com/laroue/docs/issues. **However, it's best to simply make a pull request to correct the issue you have found!**

 Thanks!